spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

    # /opt/spire/bin/spire-agent api fetch jwt -audience mys3 -socketPath /run/spire/sockets/agent.sock | sed '2!d' | sed 's/[[:space:]]//g' > token
    ```

-   To familiarize yourself with the form of the token, you may want to view it with the `cat` command.
-You can decode the token by pasting it in the tool at https://jwt.io .
-These JWT tokens have an expiration time of 5 minutes, so you must complete this test within that time.

 4. Navigate to the AWS [Identity and Access Management (IAM) page](https://console.aws.amazon.com/iam/home#/home), logging in if necessary.

 5. Click **Roles**, search for the `oidc-federation-test-role` role you created, and click on the role name.